Tattooing All Skin Types: Cheat Sheet To Color And White Ink Tattoos

 White Ink Tattoos

-White ink tattoos become a trend ever so often.
+White ink tattoos become a trend every so often.
 This isn’t the same thing as using white ink to add contrast to a tattoo.
 We’re talking about tattoos made entirely of white ink.

-When you type in “white ink tattoo” in your search bar, you’ll notice that the majority of them are done to fair skin.
-Does this mean it is not an option for black people?
+When you type in “white ink tattoo” in your search bar, you’ll notice that the majority of them are done on fair skin tones.
+Does this mean it is not an option for people with dark skin tones?
 Not entirely so.

 What are white ink tattoos?

-White ink tattoos are made using translucent ink.
+White ink tattoos are made using white tattoo ink.
 They’re subtle and appear on the skin as raised scars.
-This creates a desirable 3-D effect that many people love, and it also glows in the dark.
+This creates a desirable 3-D effect that many people love.
+It does not glow in the dark like some people think.

-The problem with white ink tattoos is that they don’t tend to last very long, and by the 5-year mark, it will look vastly different from when it was applied.
+The problem with white ink tattoos is that they don’t tend to last very long, and by the 5-year mark, they will look vastly different from when they were first applied.
 For this reason, many tattoo artists stay away from using white as a stand-alone color on anyone’s skin.

 Nevertheless, people continue to get white ink tattoos and it’s more of a personal choice.
-Ironically many people end up getting them covered up when they lose their spunk.
+Ironically many people end up getting them covered up when they lose their appeal and start fading.

 White ink tattoos on light versus dark skin

-When the skin is tattooed, the client’s skin tone will eventually start to pass through it.
+When the skin is tattooed, the client’s skin tone will eventually show over the tattoo.
 This means that the natural skin tone will always be dominant unless the ink is darker.

-Since white ink is the lightest colored ink, this will start happening sooner, and eventually, a darker skin tone would begin to show through the ink.
-In some instances, the ink will even take on a yellow color.
+Since white ink is the lightest colored ink, this will start happening sooner, and eventually, a darker skin tone will begin to show through the ink.
+In some instances, the ink will even take on a yellow hue.

 This will also happen to light skin tones, and the white ink will start to become uneven or patchy.
 This sometimes begins happening as soon as two months after getting a white ink tattoo.